PythonCharmers/python-future/docs/source/imports.rst

     from future.builtins.misc import ascii, chr, hex, input, isinstance, oct, open from future.builtins.backports import bytes, int, range, round, str, super

-But please note that this internal API is evolving and may not be stable between different versions of ``future``.
+(Please note that this internal API is evolving and may not be stable between different versions of ``future``.)

 .. _obsolete-builtins: